My interest in Japan began at a young age…

 I had a great year as an exchange student thanks in large part to my host family (who I am still very close with).
 During my one-year abroad, as I immersed myself into a culture so different from my own, I grew in my self-confidence, independence, and more importantly, my ability to adapt to any situation thrown at me and to handle it with confidence, grace, and humility as well as greater understanding of my own language learning process.
 Living there reinforced my passion for Japanese culture and language.
 It helped me better understand Japan’s culture, language, and society and more about myself and my own abilities.
 Upon my return to the States, I hoped to return to Japan and give back as much as I could, as a teacher.

 During my senior year of college, I applied to a few programs and was accepted to all of them.
-I chose a program through my school that would ensure a placement in the same city I had studied abroad in and the rest of that story is being told on this blog.
+I chose a program through my university that would ensure a placement in the same city I had studied abroad in.
+That was back in 2008 and I am still here in Japan and with a family of my own.

 This has become a lot wordier than I intended it to, but I hope I got the point across that what started as a simply being enthralled with a TV show turned into a lifestyle and profession.
 If I can do it, so can you!
 Never think that your dreams or ambitions are being set too high, because, chances are, you can actually make those a reality.
 Finally, thank you for taking the time to read my blog!